By using this site, you agree to the Privacy Policy and Terms of Use.

 More river scenery, canyons, rapids, wildlife, petroglyphs, and remnants of the Gold Rush are all available to visitors over a full day on the Fraser, making it a worthwhile experience to share with friends, family, and coworkers.

-From Sheep Creek to Churn Creek, there is a tonne of natural life, and we go on little shore excursions to look at the amazing streamside artifacts.
+From Sheep Creek to Churn Creek, there is a tonne of natural life, and we go on little shore excursions to look at the amazing streamside artefacts.
 Knowledgeable aides relate old historical narratives.

-For this outing, a filling Riverside lunch is recalled, with sandwiches, portions of mixed greens, new soil goods, water, sodas, and snacks.
+A filling Riverside lunch is recalled for this outing, with sandwiches, portions of mixed greens, new soil goods, water, sodas, and snacks.

-The organization recycles waste materials such as fertilizers, plastics, glass, aluminum, and paper.
+The organization recycles waste materials such as fertilizers, plastics, glass, aluminium, and paper.
 The association uses reusable flatware and plates for snacks and short trips.

 The association always makes acquisitions of adjacent or necessary information.
-Continuously, trash cleanup is done along the stream.
+Continuous trash cleanup is done along the stream.

 The association is interested in screening exercises on the land, gullies, water, and the River Guardian Program.
 It checks the California bighorn sheep every year.
 The group participates in information collection and sturgeon labeling activities.